HugoPaquete/AEROSONIC-Sonifier-AI-Framework/README.md

 # AEROSONIC Sonifier — AI Framework (Conceptual Documentation)

+It is important to emphasise that the AEROSONIC Sonifier is not a system that generates random MIDI or control data.
+Instead, it operates as an intelligent, multi‑agent behavioural ecosystem in which musical decisions emerge from environmental interpretation, probabilistic reasoning and artificial intelligence.

-This repository documents the **conceptual architecture** of the AI system developed for the **AEROSONIC Sonifier** — a real‑time meteorological sonification environment integrating unsupervised learning, multi‑agent behaviour, and generative musical control.
+This repository documents the **conceptual architecture** of the AI system developed for the **AEROSONIC Sonifier** — a real‑time meteorological sonification environment integrating unsupervised learning, multi‑agent behaviour and generative musical control.

 The goal of this repository is to provide a **scientific and structural overview** of the system **without exposing proprietary code**, algorithms, model parameters or implementation details.